 Where will the campus tour take students?

-Tours will take students into the four residences, library and other campus facilities.
+Tours will take students into the four residences and other campus facilities.

 Can Vic accommodate group tours?

 We are happy to accommodate group tours.
 If you would like to bring your students to Vic, please email us at firstname.lastname@example.org.
 In your email please indicate the desired date and time of your visit (if possible please provide a couple of options), approximate size of the group, and the name of your high school.

 We are also happy to speak with students about scholarship opportunities, the Vic One Program, campus life initiatives, etc. If your students are interested in learning about a specific area please include this information in your email.

 How are scholarships assessed?

 Admission scholarships are automatically assessed at the time of admission.